luizfrmoraes/github-slideshow/_posts/0000-01-02-luizfrmoraes.md

 layout: slide
 title: "Welcome to our GitHubLuizRepo´s slide!"
 ---
-This is github Luiz Slide
+This is my awesome training slide!!!
 Use the left arrow to go back!